Vienna Kaffeehauskultur shifts to third-wave coffee shops

 There is so much more to coffee than just caffeine,” Philip Feyer sighed while we enjoyed a cup at his coffee bar, Jonas Reindl, across from the Votivkirche.
-In a city famous for its traditional coffeehouses, Feyer is part of a blossoming so-called “third wave” coffee scene that has become a lively addition to the Vienna coffee culture, bringing a new generation to a beverage that has dominated the city’s way of life for over 500 years.
+In a city famous for its traditional coffeehouses and coffee shops, Feyer is part of a blossoming so-called “third wave” coffee scene that has become a lively addition to the Vienna coffee culture, bringing a new generation to a beverage that has dominated the city’s way of life for over 500 years.

 THE NEW WAVE